kubeflow/manifests/README.md

 Istio is used by most Kubeflow components to secure their traffic, enforce network authorization and implement routing policies.
+If you use Cilium CNI on your cluster, you have to configure it properly for Istio as shown [here](https://docs.cilium.io/en/latest/network/servicemesh/istio/), otherwise you will get RBAC access denied on the central dashboard.

 Install Istio: